bayertom/IHFL/readme.md

 1.4 Results of the clusterization

 The output facilities are stored into *.txt files.

+File: *facil.txt
-They can easily be imported into external SW tool, for example the Cloud Compare.
+List of all facilities,  they can easily be imported into external SW tool, for example the Cloud Compare.

 ![Results](./data/facilities.jpg)

+File: *facil2.txt
-Any point stores ID of its facility.
+Any point of the input cloud stores ID of its facility.

 ![Results](./data/facilities2.jpg)